 - 1. The Board of Trustees shall hold a public hearing in accordance with this LDC and the Board of Trustees bylaws. - 2.
 The Board of Trustees shall consider the application, applicable review criteria, support material, Planning Commission recommendation (if applicable) staff report and any evidence and/or comments from the public hearing. - 3.
 The Board of Trustees shall approve, approve with conditions or deny the application.
 The Board of Trustees may also remand the application back to the Community Development Director or the Planning Commission, whichever is applicable, for further review. - 4.
+The decision of the Board of Trustees on the application is effective upon an affirmative vote after the conclusion of the public hearing.
 Unless specifically provided elsewhere, all decisions shall require an affirmative vote.
 A tie votes shall be considered a denial of any request. - 5.
-Within fourteen (14) days after a decision is made, a copy of the decision shall be sent to the applicant and filed with the Community Development Director, where it shall be available for public inspection during regular office hours.
+A copy of the decision shall be sent to the applicant and filed with the Community Development Director, where it shall be available for public inspection during regular office hours.